Lartu/WebSCFL/README.md

 because I always end up fighting against CSS and changing the style of my sites and I'd like to actually focus on the content instead of the styling.

+Alternatively, you can think of WebSCFL as *"what if we coded websites with Assembly instead of HTML?"*

 ## Examples

 **Optativa** ([visit website](https://optativa.github.io)) ([source](https://github.com/optativa/optativa.github.io))